amiinehachemi/amiinehachemi/README.md

+Most of my engineering activity happens on my corporate GitHub, where the real action is.

 I’m a Tech Lead Software Engineer at Intelswift, building backend, cloud, on-prem AI, and AI infrastructure for a B2B customer service automation platform.

 My work sits at the intersection of enterprise data, real-time communication, and production AI.
 I help design systems that connect business knowledge with channels like WhatsApp, Telegram, Messenger, Instagram, Viber, web widgets, and SIP-based telephony, because apparently customers expect support everywhere now.